mpcarl-ibm/crs-docs/_api/reference.md

 The IBM Cloud Object Storage implementation of the S3 API supports the most commonly used subset of Amazon S3 API operations.
 A complete list of supported operations can be found [here]({{ site.baseurl }}/beta/api/overview/).

-> **Note:** this documentation for the Cross-Region beta is in-progress and does not yet provide detailed usage guidance and examples for all supported operations.
+> **Note:** this documentation for the open trial is in-progress and does not yet provide detailed usage guidance and examples for all supported operations.

 ### Authorization
 The `authorization` header is required for all requests, and is calculated according to the AWS Signature Version 4 protocol.
 This provides identity verification and in-transit data integrity, and is tied to the timestamp of the request.
 The header is composed of four components: an algorithm declaration, credential information, signed headers, and the calculated signature: